Compliance

 4. Skills Assessment Platforms

 Compliance risk: Moderate to high.
 Timed assessments may disadvantage candidates with processing disabilities.
-"Culture fit" assessments risk discrimination.
+"Culture fit" assessments risk discrimination under Title VII.
+EEOC cases have targeted non-job-related assessments.

-Best practice: Ensure assessments are validated for job-relatedness.
+Best practice: Ensure assessments are validated for job-relatedness per EEOC guidelines.
 Provide extra time as accommodation.
 Focus on clinical competency, not personality or "culture."
+Validate with diverse test groups, including IMGs and disabled applicants.
+Document validation studies for legal defense.

 5. Scheduling and Candidate Matching AI

 Compliance risk: Moderate.
-If AI prioritizes certain candidates over others based on algorithmic scoring, bias audits may be required.
+If AI prioritizes certain candidates over others based on algorithmic scoring, bias audits may be required, especially in states like Colorado.
+Location-based matching could inadvertently discriminate based on zip code proxies for race or income.

 Healthcare-Specific Compliance Challenges